ONSdigital/csvcubed/external-docs/docs/guides/errors/inspect-command-errors/sparql-query-read-failed.md

-# Error - Failed to read sparql query from file at `<sparql-query-file-path>`.
+# Error - Failed to read SPARQL query from file at `<sparql-query-file-path>`.

 ## When it occurs

-The inspect command cannot find the sparql query file at `<sparql-query-file-path>`.
+The inspect command cannot find the SPARQL query file at `<sparql-query-file-path>`.

 ## How to fix